 Most patients are familiar with the General Dentist.
 The general dentist is educated to provide comprehensive services from dental examinations to dental surgery.
 While most dental procedures can be provided by the general dentist, a patient may be referred to a specialist if the general dentist believes special expertise is necessary.

-The American and California Dental Associations (ADA & CDA) recognize these nine types of specialists:
+The American and California Dental Associations (ADA & CDA) recognize these twelve types of specialists: